gmawdo/graymamba/README.md

 - Can be used as a secure data store for AI models and data.
 - Can be used to underpin many aspects of a "Secure by Design" approach.
 - Can be backed by a variety of data stores, including RocksDB, Redis, and we'd like to add Cassandra in the future.
 We are really interested in the ability to use a distributed database for the backing store.
-- Used in conjunction with [Eclipse-Theia](https://github.com/eclipse-theia/theia) and Kubernetes to provide a secure traceable IDE at scale for [Codasip's](https://codasip.com) cloud based RISC-V chip design toolchain.
+- For a specific chip design use case with the US Department of Defense, the system was integrated with Eclipse-Theia and Kubernetes to deliver a secure, traceable IDE at scale.
+This was part of Codasip’s cloud-based RISC-V chip design toolchain.
 - Now also tested with vscode server based IDE leveraging Kubernetes resource management from the Theia project.

 ## Overview